Hon. Robert Curzon1

 Last Edited=20 Mar 2005

-Sir George Curzon Bisshopp, 11th Bt. was born on 10 April 1823.1 He was the son of Very Rev. Sir George Bisshopp, 9th Bt. and Catherine Elizabeth Sproule.1 He died on 15 December 1865 at age 42 at St. Michael's, Hastings, Sussex, England, unmarried.1
+Sir George Curzon Bisshopp, 11th Bt. was born on 10 April 1823.1 He was the son of Very Rev. Sir George Bisshopp, 9th Bt. and Catherine Elizabeth Sproule.1 He died on 15 December 1865 at age 42 at St. Michael's, Hastings, Sussex, EnglandG, unmarried.1

-Sir George Curzon Bisshopp, 11th Bt. succeeded to the title of 11th Baronet Bishopp, of Parham, co.
-Sussex [E., 1620] on 22 January 1849.1 He gained the rank of Captain before 1853 in the service of the 12th Foot.1
+He succeeded as the 11th Baronet Bishopp, of Parham, co.
+Sussex [E., 1620] on 22 January 1849.1 He gained the rank of Captain before 1853 in the 12th Foot.1

 Citations